 In 1806, more than 50 years before the great Revolt of 1857, there was another soldiers’ led mutiny in the south.
-The Vellore Sepoy mutiny, was bloody and violent though short lived.
+The Vellore Sepoy mutiny, though short-lived, was bloody and violent.
 For one long day, soldiers stationed at the historic fort of Vellore took up arms.
-Though this mutiny seems to have faded from our collective memory it was indicative of the simmering dissent in the British barracks.
+Though this mutiny seems to have faded from our collective memory, it was indicative of the simmering dissent in the British barracks.

 The Vellore Sepoy Mutiny is considered to be the first large-scale mutiny against the British which resulted in over 100 British officers getting wounded or dying.
 The trigger for this mutiny was also British highhandedness and the fear that at their heart, the British were trying to convert the soldiers they commanded.

 In 1805, the new Commander-in-Chief of the Madras Army of the British East India Company, General Sir John Cradock, embarked on an ambitious reform of the army’s disciplinary system.
 As a result of this, the Military Board approved a new, standardized regulation for the Madras army which dictated how sepoys should wear their uniforms and appear on duty.
 While this included generic rules like the need to have their beards and moustaches trimmed, it also required sepoys to ensure they had no ‘caste marks’ and wear a new kind of turban with leather embellishments.
 The last created a furore as leather was taboo for upper-caste sepoys of the Madras army.
 Many sepoys now believed that the Company was conspiring to convert them to Christianity.